-Right now, in 2017, the insolvency profession is redrafting numerous precedent letters, notices, checklists and timelines, for the new insolvency laws, but these documents still bear resemblance to Williams and Palmer.
+Right now, in 2018, the numerous precedent letters, notices, checklists and timelines that we use still bear resemblance to Williams and Palmer.

 All this endeavour is mostly necessary, but for all the claimed modernity of our insolvency laws, its processes are really quite antiquated.

 Insolvency needs better use of available 21st century technology.